RolandWarburton/knowledge/programming/Principles of OOP.md

 class and multiple interfaces using it.
 Functionally an interface and inheriting class are different, However from a conceptual standpoint the two concepts are very similar.
-Ie, if you had an abstract base class that impliments no methods and you inherit from it, its conceptually the same as an interface.
+Ie, if you had an abstract base class that implements no methods and you inherit from it, its conceptually the same as an interface.

-### Polymorphism
+## Polymorphism

 Polymorphism is a greek term meaning an object has the ability to take more than 1 form.

-Multiple methods have the same name, but have different behaviour in different instances.
+Multiple methods have the same name, but have different behavior in different instances.
 Functionally Polymorphism is the ability to process objects differently based on their type/class.